 If you’ve received a summons, you must respond to it.
 It is best to consult with an attorney, at least initially, in order to determine what your next steps will be regarding your case.
 Failing to answer the complaint included with your summons may have legal consequences.

 Unlike a summons, you can receive a subpoena even if you are not a party to a court case.
 A subpoena is simply a legal directive requiring that you appear at a certain time and place to give testimony.
 Your testimony could be required at a trial, at a deposition, or at both.

-A deposition is oral testimony taken under oath.
-Unlike a trial, this will likely occur at the office of the attorney who noted your deposition, and may be attended by the parties to the case.
+A deposition is an oral testimony taken under oath.
+Unlike a trial, this will likely occur at the office of the attorney who noted your deposition and may be attended by the parties to the case.
 The subpoena will state whether or not your testimony is needed for a deposition or a trial.
 After giving your deposition, you may still be asked to testify at trial.

-If you receive a subpoena instructing you to appear in court, it could be as a witness to a criminal matter or to give your testimony in a civil matter.
+If you receive a subpoena instructing you to appear in court, it could be a witness to a criminal matter or to give your testimony in a civil matter.
 The subpoena may require that you bring additional documentation related to your testimony, so it is important to read all of the attachments carefully.